 Our sustainably sourced logs have been kiln dried to reduce moisture.
 Less moisture means more heat output, a cleaner burn and ultimately means you need fewer logs.

-80x bag pallet of British kiln dried logs for immediate burning on all wood burning appliances.
+Incredibly dry logs for immediate burning on all wood burning appliances

 Our 80-bag pallet of British kiln-dried logs is ideal for immediate burning on all wood-burning appliances.
 This is the largest amount of kiln-dried logs we offer with home delivery.
 Please note that this is a large pallet so we will need to have suitable delivery access and a smooth, level surface for unloading.
 If you do not have either of these then we recommend the bulk bags or the 50-bag pallet.
 The advantage of the small bags is that not only easy to carry into storage, which must be dry, but they are also convenient for carrying into the house when needed.
 We would recommend 8 boxes of kindling and 3 boxes of 50 Flamers natural firelighters for this size bag.
 To calculate the equivalent price per m3 versus the bulk bags, divide the price by 2.67.